-Information regarding the nominees for election at the annual meeting, as well as information regarding the continuing directors, whose terms expire in 2016 and 2017, is provided below.
-Unless otherwise stated, the nominee has held his current occupation for at least the last five years.
-The age indicated for each individual is as of February 24, 2015.
+Information regarding the nominees for election at the annual meeting, as well as information regarding the continuing directors, whose terms expire in 2022 and 2023, is provided below.
+Unless otherwise stated, the nominee has held his/her current occupation for at least the last five years.
+The age indicated for each individual is as of February 23, 2021.
 The indicated period for service as a director includes service as a director of the Bank.

-Nominee for Election of Director
+Nominees for Election of Director

 John Z. Hecker is a partner in Stipes Publishing, LLC.
-Age 63.
-Director since 1996.
+Mr. Hecker also serves as a director of the Bank's wholly-owned subsidiary, Park Avenue Service Corporation.
+Age 69.
+Director since 1995.

 Ronald L. Kiddoo is the Chairman of the Board and Chief Investment Officer of Cozad Asset Management, Inc., an investment advisory firm.
 Mr. Kiddoo also serves as a director of the Bank's wholly-owned subsidiary, Park Avenue Service Corporation.
-Age 72.
+Age 78.
 Director since 1987.